Four months with the Sense sleep tracking system from Hello Inc. haven’t made me a “better sleeper”.

 The Back button will as often as not quit the app and not take you back to the previous screen within the app.
 Something users on Android will find most annoying.

 Sense doesn’t understand what is going on in your bedroom so it can’t help you understand it nor your sleep.
-There isn’t really anything about the product that I like, except its promise of a better night’s sleep through technology.
+There isn’t anything about the product that I like, except its promise of a better night’s sleep through technology.
 Or at least better insight in how you sleep.
 The Sense doesn’t live up to either of these expectations.
 It’s a hard-to-use and expensive alarm clock that doesn’t even do that most basic job well.

 The Sense is a beautiful piece of hardware engineering, but it’s strongly lacking on the software side.
 This could be fixed by updates, but Hello have been slow to deliver on these.
 Wait for the second generation sleep tracker from Hello, or at least another few months for app and firmware updates to resolve some of the many issues.